J3698/j3698.github.io/_posts/2018-11-23-going-headless-making-the-pi-a-wireless-speaker.markdown

 This line is for debugging - it should output the MAC address of the device trying to pair or connect, in the format "AA:AA:AA:AA:AA:AA".

 <div class="code">echo -e "trust $mac" >&${COPROC[1]}</div>

+This line trusts the paired device so that it can connect automatically.

 <div class="code">echo -e "connect $mac" >&${COPROC[1]}</div>

+This line connects to the newly-paired device.

 ## <a name="connect-on-boot"></a>Connect on Boot
 I used cron, a task scheduler for linux, to run a script automatically on startup.
 First I wrote the startup script cron would run, <span class="code">viz.sh</span> (short for vizualizer), put it in the <span class="code">/home/pi</span> folder, and ran <span class="code">chmod +x /home/pi/viz.sh</span>: